-- A. Having received an associate's degree or higher, the student will not receive an AA or AS degree in the same area, unless the field is broad enough that the new courses would not be a repetition of content from previous education. - B. All General Education requirements as specified by the current catalog are met. - C. Completion of a major as specified in this catalog with a minimum of 12 remaining required semester units in the major completed at Cuyamaca College subsequent to the preceding degree(s) at any college.

-12. Multiple Majors
+- A. Having received an associate's degree or higher, the student will not receive an AA or AS degree in the same area, unless the field is broad enough that the new courses would not be a repetition of content from previous education. - B. All General Education requirements as specified by the current catalog are met. - C. Completion of a major as specified in this catalog with a minimum of 12 remaining required semester units in the major completed at Cuyamaca College subsequent to the preceding degree(s) at any college, with the exception of an Associate Degree for Transfer (ADT). - 12.
+Multiple Majors